Killing of Fredy Villanueva

 The shooting of Fredy Alberto Villanueva occurred on August 9, 2008, in Montreal, Quebec, Canada.
 Villanueva, a Honduran immigrant, was shot and killed by a Montreal Police officer in the parking lot of Montreal-Nord's Henri-Bourassa Arena, near Rolland Boulevard and Pascal Street, just after 7:00 p.m.
 Two other men were injured in the shooting.
 No criminal charges were filed against the officers involved.
 Villanueva's death led to protests in Montreal.

 Background

-Fredy Alberto Villanueva was born on April 6, 1990 in Honduras, and was 18 at the time of his death.
-A Montreal resident, Villanueva arrived in Quebec with his older brother, Dany, and his three sisters (Patricia, Wendy, and Lilian) on December 5, 1998.
+Fredy Alberto Villanueva was born on April 6, 1990< in Honduras, and was 18 at the time of his death.
+Villanueva arrived in Quebec with his older brother, Dany, and his three sisters (Patricia, Wendy, and Lilian) on December 5, 1998.
 They joined their parents (Gilberto Villanueva Madrid and Lilian), who were in Canada with refugee status after leaving Honduras.
 Gilberto Villanueva had survived two attempted murders related to a land conflict.

-Fredy had no criminal record.
+Villanueva had no criminal record.
 According to Pierre-Yves Boisvert, SPVM (Service de police de la ville de Montréal) counsel to the inquest, he was not identified as a street gang member.

-Dany had been arrested on several occasions since 2005, mostly for petty theft.
-In April 2006, he was sentenced to eleven months in prison after pleading guilty to a robbery charge.
-Dany was then 19, and it was his first conviction.
-According to the plaintiff's version, Dany stole his neck chain, without using violence, at Henri-Bourassa Park on September 14, 2005.
-Dany also pleaded guilty to a charge of being found in a car in the presence of a firearm while in the company of four individuals, wearing red scarves.